randykinne/randykinne.dev/_posts/2020-12-16-deep-dive-advent-of-code-day-1-in-go.markdown

 ## Solution

-If we split our input into two groups, one greater than half of `2020` and one less than half of `2020`, we can create two groups which each contain one of the answers.
+If we split our input into two groups, one greater than half of `2020` and one less than half of `2020`, we can create two groups which each contain one of the answers and then compare each number

+We can break down our total solution into the following steps:
+1. Parse the input
+2. Split the input into two groups, one higher than half of `2020` and one lower than half
+3. Find the value from each which sum to `2020`

+Depending on how we find the value from group, we may need to add a few steps to make it easier to find the value.

+## Parsing input

 **Brute-force Method (Linear Search)**